 He was a member of the first Cape Verdean All-Star Orchestra touring the United States, performing as both a vocalist and a percussionist.
 Through the years, Joli performed at numerous events including the Annual Christmas Dinner for the Elderly at St. John’s Church; the “Saudade” at the University of Massachusetts at Dartmouth, and a joint concert with famed folk singer Pete Seeger in Westport.

 He was proud that he was successful in his efforts to have a new school named for his mentor, Attorney Alfred J. Gomes, a historian and keeper of Cape Verdean archives.
 Joli continued singing wherever he was needed.
-He founded the Cape Verdean Cultural Center where he stored the many informative material he had amassed through the years to share with anyone who was interested.
+He founded the Cape Verdean Cultural Center where he stored the many informative materials he had amassed through the years to share with anyone who was interested.

 Among those who have visited the center were college students seeking information for papers and others who were interested in Cape Verdean culture as well as African-American and Native-American history.